 - Use the 'Pause' button to temporarily stop the charged time to discuss any points that may be unclear, or if you need to do some work not directly related to resolving the request, such as research, testing etc. Many disputes are caused by the feeling that time not directly related to actively solving the request was charged.
 When pausing, make sure you ask the other person first, and make sure you unpause the session to continue the charges.

 - Mentors should kindly check if the client understands what has been covered, as well as ask if they have any questions multiple times throughout giving live help.
 Doing this helps prevent unexpected disputes from arising afterwards.

 At the End or After a Session or Freelance Job

 Though mentors reminding users to rate and review once is acceptable, asking multiple times, especially asking to change a rating/review is unacceptable, as it almost always gives pressure, and can initiate a dispute when there probably wouldn't be the need for one.

 - Once a dispute has arisen, try to reach out to each other first.
 In most cases, speaking with each other can help defuse a dispute, which most often comes from a communication issue of not clearly identifying requirements, deadlines, and expectations before starting.

-- Please note that supporting details, including screenshots, specific sections from chats, materials, code, links etc, may be requested.
-Please be prepared to provide these items if requested.
+- Please note that supporting details, including screenshots, specific sections from chats, materials, code, links etc, will be requested.
+Please be prepared to provide these items when requested.

-- Please remember that if you receive an email from the support team asking questions regarding a dispute, a reply with answers to each question is required within 7 days or the other party may automatically win the dispute (more about that in our Terms here).
+- Please remember that if you receive an email from the support team asking questions regarding a dispute, a reply with answers to each question is required within 7 days, or whatever period is stated, or the other party may automatically win the dispute (more about that in our Terms here).